Kitware/SMQTK-Core/docs/release_notes/pending_release.rst

   guarding against activating on fork of the repository.
   This workflow has been made to be reusable by other repositories' workflows.

-* Modified CI unittests workflow to run for PRs targetting branches that match the `release*` glob.
+* Modified CI unittests workflow to run for PRs targeting branches that match the `release*` glob.

 * Added additional step in unittest workflow to install optional package requirements.

+* Reduced CodeCov report submission by skipping this step on scheduled runs.

 Contribution Guide